'Sudden' volcano eruption in New Zealand kills five, several missing

 “I know there will be a huge amount of concern and anxiety for those who had loved ones on or around the island at the time.
 I can assure them that police are doing everything they can.”

 On Twitter, Australian Prime Minister Scott Morrison said Australians had been affected by the eruption and the government was trying to learn more.
-Twenty four Australians were on White Isand when the volcano erupted, Australian media said.
+Twenty four Australians were on White Island when the volcano erupted, Australian media said.

 Kevin O’Sullivan, chief executive of the New Zealand Cruise Association, said: “We believe there is a tour party from Ovation of the Seas involved in the White Island eruption.
 We have no further details at the moment.”